,

 Systematic Analysis of the Feeder Cattle Market

 The principle determinants of feeder cattle price are well documented and readily available.
 It is possible for a producer to systematically put together the information necessary to formulate a price outlook for the class of feeders to be sold or purchased in the future.
-The basic approach is to calculate an industry breakeven, which summarizes the demand for feeders of a particular weight and type.
-This information should be supplemented with an analysis of any supply considerations or arbitrage factors that could affect the market at the time for which a price is being forecast.
+The basic approach is to calculate an industry breakeven, which summarizes the demand for feeders of a particular weight or type.
+This information should be supplemented with analysis of any supply considerations or arbitrage factors that could affect the market at the time for which a price is being forecast.

 Finally, the operator must regularly update forecasts as new information becomes available, and resist the temptation to be swayed by temporary aberrations thought to impact the feeder market.
-On a sale date, the prevailing forces of supply and demand alone will dictate the prices at which feeder cattle change hands.
+On a sale date, prevailing forces of supply and demand alone will dictate the prices at which feeder cattle change hands.

 Additional information